Materials-Data-Science-and-Informatics/somesy/README.md

 - contribution_begin: Beginning date of the contribution. - Date in YYYY-MM-DD format
 - contribution_end: Ending date of the contribution. - Date in YYYY-MM-DD format

-Config fields have to adhere above restrictions.
+Input fields have to adhere above restrictions.
 If not, somesy tool will raise errors.

 <!-- --8<-- [end:abstract] -->
 <!-- --8<-- [start:quickstart] -->